 Conclusion

-MIT team shows that the future of AI is not only about becoming smarter, but above all about operating more safely and fairly.
+The MIT team demonstrates that the future of AI is not only about becoming smarter, but especially about operating more safely and fairly.
 At NetCare we believe AI only becomes truly valuable when it is transparent about its own limitations.
-With advanced uncertainty quantification tools like Capsa, you can put that vision into practice.
+With advanced uncertainty quantification tools such as Capsa, you can also put that vision into practice.